yogabbagabb/pbu-imperial.github.io/councillors.md

 # [Fill out our survey](https://imperial.eu.qualtrics.com/jfe/form/SV_3Ldkvi8p4U8Bh9c)
 {: .headingy .wide-block .center .fill-blue }

 While you're here can you fill out our survey?
-Last time we presented our motion they asked us for more data from students, so far we have **150+**{: .shiny } responses.
+Last time we presented our motion they asked us for more data from students.
+So far we have **150+**{: .shiny } responses.
 {: .middle-block }

 {% include footer.html %}